 From 2000 to present, Moorestown is 350-14.

-Coach Knobloch's record in her 23rd year stands at 476-29-4.
-She now has the most coaching victories in NJ history.
+Coach Knobloch's record in her 23rd year stands at 476-29-4, the most coaching victories in NJ history.

 Congrats to the following girls on their lacrosse commitments to their respective colleges.
 As of 7/04/14.